 Soon after whiplash occurs—in the acute phase—the chiropractor will work on reducing neck inflammation using various therapy modalities (eg, ultrasound).
 He or she may also use gentle stretching and manual therapy techniques (eg, muscle energy therapy, a type of stretching).

 The chiropractor may also recommend you apply an ice pack on your neck and/or a light neck support to use for a short period of time.
-As your neck becomes less inflamed and the pain decreases, your chiropractor will perform gentle spinal manipulation or other techniques to restore normal motion to the your neck's spinal joints.
+As your neck becomes less inflamed and the pain decreases, your chiropractor will perform gentle spinal manipulation or other chiropractic techniques to restore normal motion to your neck's facet joints.

 Your treatment plan depends on the severity of your whiplash injury.
 The most common chiropractic technique is spinal manipulation.
 Some spinal manipulation techniques commonly used are:

 In addition to spinal manipulation, the chiropractor may also use manual therapy to treat injured soft tissues (eg, ligaments and muscles).
 Some examples of manual therapies your chiropractor may use are: